Skip to content

 If you’re young, healthy and rarely see a doctor the lower monthly premiums of a Bronze plan (with higher deductibles) can save you a lot of money upfront.

-On the other hand, if you have children higher deductibles might not be ideal since you are likely to visit the pediatrician a lot. ( I can relate to this one!)
+On the other hand, if you have young children higher deductibles might not be the best choice since you’re likely to visit the pediatrician a lot.
+(I can relate to this one!)

-Also, higher deductible plans may not be the best idea if you have a pre-existing or chronic condition unless you are financially prepared.
+Also, higher deductible plans may not be the best idea if you have a pre-existing or chronic condition.

 How to compare health insurance plans